SujathaMP/login-tests-using-webdriver-io/README.md

 ### Prerequisites

-- Node.js (of version) installed on your machine
+- Node.js (v21.5.0) installed on your machine

 ### How to run the test